-It is vital that projects have their smart contracts and blockchain protocols thoroughly audited before they are released.
+It is vital that projects have their smart contracts and blockchain protocols thoroughly audited before

 At Extropy we have been auditing smart contracts for 3 years and advising clients on the best security practices.